sckim0430/distribution/README.md

 ## Note

-when you run this script on the docker container, you should use '--network=host' option like below.
+When you run this script on the docker container, you should use '--network=host' option like below.

 ```
 $ docker run --gpus all --network host [-it] [--name NAME] [--shm-size SHARED_MEMORY_SIZE] [-v HOST_PATH:DOCKER_PATH] image_name /bin/bash